Skip to main content

 Building an Industry-Ready Workforce for Canada’s Biomanufacturing Sector

-The Biomanufacturing Hub Network (BioHubNet) is excited to launch ENGAGE A dynamic training and skills development program designed to equip Highly Qualified Personnel (HQP) with STEM backgrounds with the essential skills to thrive in Canada’s expanding biomanufacturing sector.
+The Biomanufacturing Hub Network (BioHubNet) is excited to launch the first initiative under the EXPERIENCE pillar: the Industry Internship Program, designed to help Highly Qualified Personnel (HQP) with STEM backgrounds gain practical, hands-on experience through placements with leading companies in the biomanufacturing and life sciences sectors

 Read More